-- 3. Some non-rational systematic religions and philosophies would also meet these criteria.
+- 2. Some non-rational systematic religions and philosophies would also meet these criteria.
 There is a “demarcation problem” here.
 The usual meaning of “the demarcation problem” is to find criteria that clearly distinguish science from non-science.
 This seems to be impossible.
-Different sciences seem to bear only a family resemblance to each other, with no single feature in common.
+Different sciences work quite differently, and have no single well-defined feature in common.
 However, the demarcation problems for both science and rationality are rarely an issue in practice.
 We know science and rationality when we see them, and can usually make a cogent argument for why a particular method or system is scientific or rational or not, even if there is no general rule.

 - 7. In the language of Meaningness, this is a form of eternalism.
 Equivalently, it is the fixation of patterns as ontological absolutes.
 I mostly don’t use these terms in The Eggplant.

 - 8. The most extensive previous use of “metarationality” I’ve found is in Chapter 6 in Keith Stanovich’s Decision Making and Rationality in the Modern World.
 He uses the term to mean reflection on one’s preferences and on the consequences of choices in a decision-theoretic framework.
 This use is compatible with mine, although a narrower conception than mine, and not elaborated in much detail.

 - 9. Logically, there could be multiple meta-rationalisms: different theories about the relationships among reasonableness, rationality, and meta-rationality.
 Currently, there is not even one fully worked-out version, so meta-rationalisms in the plural are only hypothetical.